php-school/docker-phpschool/README.md

 **3. Advanced**

-This creates a docker container with the `learnyouphp`, Callable functions workshops and the workshop manager.
+This creates a docker container with the `learnyouphp`, `Callablefunctions` workshops and the `workshop-manager`.

 ```bash

   docker build -t phpschool .

 ```
-This runs the phpschool from the compose file
+This runs the phpschool in interactive mode from the included compose file

 ```bash
    docker-compose run phpschool
 ```

 Contributions welcome.